Nicholas Millet

 Millet's research and publications were also impressive and included work on the rediscovery of one of the Punt reliefs of the temple of Hatshepsut at Deir el-Bahri, the authoritative entry on scarabs in the 1968 edition of the Encyclopædia Britannica, a series of excavation reports and a great number of studies on a wide array of Egyptological topics.

 Born June 28, 1934 at Richmond, New Hampshire, he received most of his early education abroad, as his father served in the American Diplomatic Corps.
 After completing his B.A. and his master's at the Oriental Institute of the University of Chicago in 1959, he spent three years as director of the American Research Center in Egypt (ARCE), in Cairo.
 He returned to the United States to complete his Ph.D. at Yale University.
 In 1968 he became assistant professor of Egyptology at Harvard.
 He then moved to Canada to the Royal Ontario Museum, Toronto, in 1970 where he was appointed associate curator and later full curator in the Egyptian Department, as well as associate professor of Egyptology in the Department of Near Eastern Studies (later the Dept. of Near and Middle Eastern Civilizations) of the University of Toronto.

 Millet had a long association with The Society for the Study of Egyptian Antiquities, a Canada-based society for the promotion of the study of ancient Egypt in Canada.
 He was a founding member of the Society and served as its President from 1987-1990.
 He remained a member of the Society's Board of Trustees until a few years before his death.
 He also served on the Editorial Board of the Journal of the SSEA [JSSEA] from its founding in 1970 until his death.
 After the Foundation of a local Chapter of The SSEA in Toronto in 2008, a Scholarship in his name was set up for Egyptology students at the University of Toronto.

-Millet bequeathed his Egyptological library to Emory University’s Robert W. Woodruff Library.